South African Boerboel

 - The Boerboel is one of the few breeds specifically developed to protect against large African predators.

-- They possess a very high pain threshold, a trait inherited from their working ancestors.
+- The breed has a very high pain threshold, a trait inherited from its working ancestors.

 Frequently Asked Questions